dbflute/dbflute-intro/README.md

 1. git clone https://github.com/dbflute/dbflute-intro.git
 2. import as Gradle project on your IDE or `$ ./gradlew eclipse` (if Eclipse)
-3. (install node, gulp, bower if non-existent in your computer)
+3. (install node if non-existent in your computer)
    1. `$ brew install node`
-4. install components of bower, npm for application (at dbflute-intro directory)
+4. install components of npm for application (at dbflute-intro directory)
    1. `$ npm install`

 ## How to boot (for committer)